sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-list-page/cp-mobile-dev-kit-list-page.md

     <!-- border -->![MDK](img-1.11.png)

-11. Expand the added item, click the 3 dots icon to open the Object browser to bind the `ActivityValue` to the `PhoneNumber` property of the Customer entity.
+11. Expand the added item, click the dotted icon to open the Object browser to bind the `ActivityValue` to the `PhoneNumber` property of the Customer entity.

     <!-- border -->![MDK](img-1.12.gif)